HU-ICT-LAB/RobotWars/.github/ISSUE_TEMPLATE/user-story-template.md

 # Acceptance criteria

-This user story is down when ..
+This user story is done when ..